ManuelPalermo/SudokuSolver/README.md

 # SudokuSolver
-Simple sudoku solver, created as a project to learn more about backtracking
+Simple sudoku solver, created as a project to learn more about RecursiveBacktracking